The ads above are Google-sponsored;

 Disassembling the clutch:

-On these 1981+ clutches, there is NO need for the above release method, simply remove the bolts.
+On the 1981+ clutches (clutch carrier type of clutch), you should use new bolts and use new special vibration-proof washers.
+On the 1981+ clutches, there is no need for the use of special bolts or tools, you simply remove the original bolts.
 Note that these clutches can stick from corrosion at the bolting areas.
-Use a small flat blade tool, even a screwdriver, and gently pry a bit here, a bit there, and over a few minutes the clutch will come apart.
+Use a small flat blade tool, even a screwdriver; gently pry a bit here, a bit there, & over a few minutes the clutch will come apart.

-A SI was issued with a lot more information on where to grease the mating clutch parts....ETC.
+An SI was issued with a lot more information on where to grease the mating clutch parts ...ETC.
 That is in the 1992 service fiche, page 4, G13/H13/I13.
 Basically, it is the contact points of the diaphragm spring.
 I use a moly grease there, very sparingly.

 Throwout bearing, etc: